NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Valid usage:`**

-* A compatible pipeline layout must be set.
+* A compatible pipeline layout must be set

 **`Multithreading:`**